 Sport and culture

-Screen Australia’s support for the film industry has resulted in many overseas film successes and Australian actors such as Cate Blanchett, Hugh Jackman, Nicole Kidman, Guy Pearce, Geoffrey Rush, Margot Robbie and Naomi Watts continue to receive international acclaim.
+Screen Australia’s support for the film industry has resulted in many overseas successes and Australian actors such as Cate Blanchett, Chris Hemsworth, Hugh Jackman, Nicole Kidman, Guy Pearce, Margot Robbie and Naomi Watts continue to receive international acclaim.

-Australia’s talented visual effects companies have worked on some of the world’s biggest and most high-profile movies including The LEGO Movie, Gravity, Iron Man 3, Prometheus, The Avengers, Harry Potter and The Deathly Hallows parts 1 and 2, and The Matrix trilogy.
+Australia’s talented visual effects companies have worked on some of the world’s biggest and most highprofile movies including the LEGO Movie, Gravity, Iron Man 3, Prometheus, the Avengers, Harry Potter and The Deathly Hallows parts 1 and 2, Thor: Ragnarok and the Matrix trilogy.

-Australians are becoming increasingly well known for their participation in professional and college sport in the United States – not just on the sporting field but also behind the scenes.
+Australians are also becoming increasingly well regarded on the sidelines.
 Australian sport scientists, fitness trainers and health professionals are in demand across the world to share their expertise.

 The United States hosts many major events with significant participation by Australians including the Rugby World Cup Sevens in 2018 and the summer Olympics in Los Angeles in 2028.